ericleong/slickr/README.md

 * `iterations` is the number of 2 second iterations to run (since 128 frames, the default buffer size, is a duration of about 2 seconds at 60 frames per second).
 Default is `4`.

 * `distance` is the scroll distance in pixels.
 It defaults to 3x the display density (at the bucket the device belongs to).

+[`framestats` in Android M](http://developer.android.com/preview/testing/performance.html#timing-info) is automatically enabled as long as a package name is provided.
+It provides detailed information about the draw stage of the rendering pipeline.